avaframe/AvaFrame/docs/moduleIn3Utils.rst

 The following topography types can be chosen:

-* flat plane
+* flat plane (FP)
-* inclined plane of constant slope
+* inclined plane of constant slope (IP)
-* hockey stick - using a parabola to describe the sloping plane that then transitions into a flat foreland
+* hockey stick - using a parabola to describe the sloping plane that then transitions into a flat foreland (HS)
-* hockey stick smooth - using an linearly sloping plane with smoothed transition to the flat foreland
+* hockey stick smooth - using an linearly sloping plane with smoothed transition to the flat foreland (HS2)
-* bowl-shaped topography
+* bowl-shaped topography (BL)
-* helix-shaped topography
+* helix-shaped topography (HX)

 On top of these topographies, channels can be introduced (then set flag_channel=1), and these channels can also be set to become narrower along the channel and wider at the end of the channel (then set flag_narrowing=1).
 There is the option to introduce these channels by either cutting them into the original topography or by adding a 'channel layer' (max thickness=channel depth) on top of the topography.